 - 40 to 100-hour externship

 The State of California Department of Health Services has fully approved the phlebotomy technician programs run through CalRegional partner schools.
-The Fairfield Adult School in Fairfield, CA is a CDPH approved phlebotomy training site.
+The Fairfield & Vallejo Adult Schools in Fairfield, CA is a CDPH approved phlebotomy training site.

 It’s a Great Time To Be A Phlebotomist